polu4/cs257/README.md

 # Overview

-This repository contains the source for the project website used in the CS 257 course.
-The site demonstrates the project's features and provides an interface for users to explore and test functionality.
+This repository contains the source code for my full stack website that shows data for thousands of board games.
+The files include everything to the initial wireframes to the javascript that made all the features work.
 Authors: Luke Poleyy, Thomas Lund.
 Course: CS 257 taught by Jeff Ondich at Carleton College.

 # Features